 When a war-torn F4 squadron arrived from Nam with hundreds of starved males, the ville outside base became Woodstock.
 Dense with youth flowing like lava from the base's main gate.
 Walk a narrow two-lane street a quarter mile to the intersection at Four Corners, and straight another quarter mile to Three Corners, then right onto Creep Street.

 Slinky women vogue-pose outside bars to lure flared-nostril GIs streaming by as Indian males hawk before tailor shops.
-The street leading from the base's main gate had so many hole-in-wall bars that some jarheads who exit gate by 7:00 PM to barhop can't even reach Four Corners before staggering back to base, shitfaced.
+The street leading from the base's main gate had so many hole-in-wall bars, some jarheads who exit gate by 7:00 PM to barhop can't even reach Four Corners before staggering back to base, shitfaced.

 To get as far as Three Corners before bars close (11:00 PM) requires prudence.
 A young buck thinking he'll stop at a bar for a quick drink with pals gets targeted by vamp keen to separate him for plucking.
 She pats his thigh while laughing at jokes she doesn't get, or asking him what Born to Raise Hell means.
 If he's dumb enough to flash his whole wad of yen when paying for drinks, she calculates how long he'll have her attention.

 During a three-month posting to Iwakuni, most jarheads won't go much beyond that half-mile of bars, eateries and tailor shops before circling back to their bunks in Quonset huts on our "little-America" base.
 It has everything GIs should need: chow halls, post office, PX, commissary, sick bay, cinema, bowling alley, chapel and chaplains, plus clubs with booze aplenty.